yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

     ![](media/EX2-task6-s14.png)

-1. On the Complete cutover dialog, verify that log backups pending restore are `0`, check **I confirm there are no additional log backups to provide and want to complete cutover**, and then select **Complete cutover**.
+1. On the Complete cutover dialogue, verify that log backups pending restore is `0`, check **I confirm there are no additional log backups to provide and want to complete cutover**, and then select **Complete cutover**.

     ![](media/EX2-task6-s15.png)

 1. Move back to the Migration blade, and verify that the migration status of WideWorldImporters has to change to **Succeeded**.
-You might have to refresh a couple of times to see the status as Succeeded.
+You should refresh a couple of times to see the status as Succeeded.

     ![](media/EX2-task6-s16.png)